 Their main product is simply Birra Moretti, but you're also likely to spot the strong, dark La Rossa, the double-malted doppio malto, and the premium Baffo d'Oro.
 They offer an alcohol-free beer under the name Moretti Zero.

-Peroni is probably the best known Italian beer, along with its premium sister-beer Nastro Azzurro, often marketed abroad as Peroni.
-They also make a handful of other beers, including the 6.6% Gran Riserva.
+Peroni is probably the best known Italian beer, along with its premium sister-beer Nastro Azzurro.
+(They're two different beers, although confusingly, Nastro Azzurro is often marketed abroad as Peroni.)
+They also make a handful of other beers, including the 6.6% Gran Riserva and now also a gluten-free version of Peroni.

-Artisanal beers are rapidly gaining popularity in Italy, where makers include Baladin, Cittavecchia, Almond, and 32 Via dei Birrai.
-The beers they produce are often strong, and tend to come in large bottles: 66cl or even 75cl is the norm.
+Craft beers are rapidly gaining popularity in Italy, where makers include Baladin, Cittavecchia, Almond, and 32 Via dei Birrai.
+The beers they produce are often strong, and tend to come in large bottles meant for sharing: 66cl or 75cl is the norm.

 32 Via dei Birrai